emichael/dslabs/handout-files/README.md

 You are free to use, or ignore, the rest of Lombok.
-You should note, however, that the labs are distributed with a `lombok.config` with a few settings; for instance, the field name for the logger you get when you apply the `@Log` annotation is `LOG`.
+You should note, however, that the labs are distributed with a `lombok.config` with a few settings; for instance, the field name for the logger you get when you apply the `@Log` annotation is `LOG`, and the getter methods are not prefixed with `get` or `is`.
 Also note that in order to use IntelliJ when working on these labs, you'll need to install the Lombok plugin.

 ## Tests
 To run tests, use the included `run-tests.py` script.
 It takes a number of